 Michael J. Yacovone, Grand Jury Prosecutor, graduated from Austintown Fitch High School before attending the University of Akron where he majored in Political Science with minors in Pre-Law, Criminal Justice, and American Government.
 He then received his Juris Doctorate from the University of Akron School of Law with a Certificate in Litigation.
 Mr. Yacovone worked as a Certified Legal Intern for the City of the Barberton Law Department, clerked for Akron Municipal Court Judge Jerry Larson, and practiced law as a private attorney in the Youngstown and Akron areas before joining the Mahoning County Prosecutor’s Office in 2013.
 During his tenure with the Prosecutor’s Office, Mr. Yacovone successfully prosecuted criminals charged with crimes ranging from capital murder to minor traffic offenses.
 In January, 2021, Mr. Yacovone was promoted to Grand Jury Prosecutor.
 As Grand Jury Prosecutor, Mr. Yacovone is tasked with case intake, presentation to the Mahoning County Grand Jury and advising police on investigative matters.
 Mr. Yacovone is a member of the Ohio Prosecuting Attorneys Association, the National District Attorney’s Association, serves as the Vice President of the Carovillese Men’s Society, and as a volunteer statistician for the Austintown Fitch football team.

-Robert J. Andrews, Senior Trial Counsel graduated from Grove City College with a double major in Business Administration and Political Science.
-He then received his Juris Doctorate from the University of Toledo School of Law.
-Attorney Andrews worked in the Portage County Prosecutor’s Office for the first five years of his career, starting in municipal court for one year, served as head of the Portage County Drug Task Force for two years, with the final two years running the Portage County Crimes Against Women and Children Unit.
-He then went into general private practice for three years, first in Niles, later in Boardman where he specialized in criminal defense and domestic relations.
-In 1999, Attorney Andrews joined the Mahoning County Prosecutor’s Office as an Assistant Prosecutor where he has litigated all types of felonies ranging from drug and theft cases to capital murders.
-During his tenure with the Prosecutor’s Office, Attorney Andrews has served in the Violent Crimes Unit, as Grand Jury Prosecutor and has trained many of the new criminal assistant prosecutors in their first assignments.
-He was recently promoted to Senior Trial Counsel in March, 2021.
+Robert J. Andrews, Senior Trial Counsel, graduated from Grove City College with a double major in Business Administration and Political Science.
+He then received his Juris Doctorate from the University Of Toledo School Of Law.
+Attorney Andrews worked in the Portage County Prosecutor’s Office for the first five years of his career, starting in municipal court for one year, served as head of the Portage County Drug Task Force for two years, with the final two years running the Portage County Crimes against Women and Children Unit.
+He then went into general private practice for three years, first in Niles and later in Boardman, where he specialized in criminal defense and domestic relations.
+In 1999, Attorney Andrews joined the Mahoning County Prosecutor’s Office as an Assistant Prosecutor, where he has litigated all types of felonies ranging from drug and theft cases to capital murders.
+During his tenure with the Prosecutor’s Office, Attorney Andrews has served in the Violent Crimes Unit as Grand Jury Prosecutor and trained many new criminal assistant prosecutors in their first assignments.
+He was recently promoted to Senior Trial Counsel in March 2021.
 Attorney Andrews also advises local police departments and speaks at training seminars regarding general criminal procedures and the filing of charges.
 He is a member of the National District Attorneys Association, Ohio Prosecuting Attorneys Association, and an officer with Boardman Community Baseball.